arx-research/ers-scripts/ManufacturerUsage.md

 # Manufacturer Usage
-See README for general usage and protocol deployment tips.
+See `README.md` for general usage and protocol deployment tips.
 This document will focus more on actions that manufacturers can take like enrolling their own chips.
+Typically ERS users will not need to run through these scripts unless they wish to deploy a local instance of ERS.

 ## Using Scripts
 In order to use scripts you need to be sure that there are valid deploments in the environment you are deploying to (see previous section for information on this).
 Once you have a valid deployment in your chosen environment you can start running scripts.
 It is worth noting that these scripts build on each other, so if you're starting from a clean deployment you need to run them in the order below.

 ### addManufacturer
-This script adds a manufacturer to the ERS protocol.
-It takes in three arguments:
+This script adds a manufacturer to the ERS protocol.=

+Arguments:
 1. `network`: The network you want to interact with (defaults to `hardhat`)
 2. `manufacturer-name`: The name of the manufacturer
 3. `manufacturer`: The address of the manufacturer. **Exclude for Localhost**, If it is not included the second address in the specified network's accounts array will be used (see managing accounts section for more information on this).